-As part of its role as an imported water supplier, Metropolitan builds capital facilities and implements water management programs that ensure the delivery of reliable high quality water supplies throughout its service area.
-The purpose of this report is to: (1) identify and describe those facilities and programs that will be financed in part by Metropolitan's Readiness-to-Serve (RTS) Charge, and (2) describe the method and basis for levying Metropolitan's Standby Charge for those agencies electing to continue to collect a portion of their RTS obligation through Metropolitan's Standby Charge in fiscal year 2018/19.
+As part of its role as a regional imported water supplier, Metropolitan builds capital facilities and implements water management programs that ensure the delivery of reliable high-quality water supplies throughout its service area.
+The purpose of this report is to: (1) identify and describe those facilities and programs that will be financed in part by Metropolitan's Readiness-to-Serve (RTS) Charge, and (2) describe the method and basis for levying Metropolitan's Standby Charge for those agencies electing to continue to collect a portion of their RTS obligation through Metropolitan's Standby Charge in fiscal year 2020/21.
 Because the Standby Charge is levied and collected on a fiscal year basis the calculations in this report also are for the fiscal year, even though the RTS Charge is levied on a calendar year basis.
-The RTS Charge for calendar year 2018 was adopted by Metropolitan's Board on April 11, 2017 and the RTS Charge for 2019 will be considered by the Board on April 10, 2018.
+The RTS Charge for calendar year 2020 was adopted by Metropolitan's Board on April 9, 2019 and the RTS Charge for 2021 will be considered by the Board on April 14, 2020.
+The Board will consider the continuation of the Standby Charge for fiscal year 2020/21 on May 12, 2020.

-Metropolitan levies the RTS Charge on its member agencies to recover a portion of the capital costs including debt service on bonds issued to finance capital facilities needed to meet demands on Metropolitan's system for emergency storage and available capacity to meet outages and hydrologic variability.
+Metropolitan collects the RTS Charge from its member agencies to recover a portion of the capital costs including debt service on bonds issued to finance capital facilities needed to meet demands on Metropolitan's system for emergency storage and available capacity to meet outages and hydrologic variability.
 The Standby Charge is collected from parcels of land within Metropolitan's member agencies that have elected to collect all or a portion of their RTS obligation through the Standby Charge, as a method of recovering the costs of special benefits conferred on parcels within their service area.
 The RTS Charge will partially pay for the facilities and programs described in this report, namely, the amount attributable to the portions providing emergency storage and available capacity to meet outages and hydrologic variability.
 The Standby Charge, when collected, will be utilized solely for capital payments and debt service on the capital facilities funded by the RTS Charge, as identified in this report.

-The budgeted total RTS revenue for fiscal year 2018/19 is \$136.5 million, of which \$43.6 million is estimated to be collected via the Standby Charge.
+The budgeted total RTS revenue for fiscal year 2020/21 is \$130 million, of which \$43.8 million is estimated to be collected via the Standby Charge.
+The Standby Charge is collected on property tax bill.